X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 \$FF5F: `screen_mode` - get/set screen mode
 \$FF62: `screen_set_charset` - activate 8x8 text mode charset
 \$FFED: `SCREEN` - get the text resolution

+#### Function Name: CINT

+Purpose: Reset screen/keyboard to defaults
+Call address: $FF81
+Communication registers: None
+Preparatory routines: None
+Error returns: None

+**Description:** This routine is implicitly called by the system under these circumstances (after calling IOINIT):
+* At system powerup
+* When NMI is encountered and the default handler is in place
+* When BRK is encountered and the default handler is in place

+This routine takes no arguments.

+The routine does the following:
+* Sets up the VERA for VBLANK interrupts and disables other kinds of VERA interrupts
+* Resets the default channel I/O output to screen
+* Resets the default channel I/O input to keyboard/screen
+* Downloads the default PETSCII upper/graph character set to the character set space in VRAM
+* Downloads the default system palette to VERA
+* Sets up sane defaults for the VERA layers and sprites
+* Applies screen preferences (output, resolution, mode) from the active NVRAM profile
+* Applies the preferred keyboard layout (KEYMAP) from NVRAM if it exists, otherwise restores to the emulator-given `-layout` parameter, otherwise as a final fallback, restores to `ABC/X16`.
+* Applies the preferred typematic (key repeat) parameters from NVRAM.
+* Sets up initial KERNAL editor state, including default F-key macros.
+* Clears the screen as if the user pressed Shift+HOME/CLR

+---

+#### Function Name: IOINIT

+Purpose: Reset serial state and IRQ sources to defaults
+Call address: $FF81
+Communication registers: None
+Preparatory routines: None
+Error returns: None

+**Description:** This routine is implicitly called by the system under these circumstances:
+* At system powerup
+* When NMI is encountered and the default handler is in place
+* When BRK is encountered and the default handler is in place

+This routine takes no arguments.

+The routine does the following:
+* Waits for the VERA to accept register writes
+* Disables the interrupt sources on the VERA, VIA#1, VIA#2, and YM2151
+* Sets the values and data direction of the IEC pins on VIA#1 to defaults
+* Sets the VIA#1 timer T1 reload value to max ($FFFF) and puts it into freerunning mode for use as an entropy source
+* Sets up the VERA for VBLANK interrupts

+---

 #### Function Name: enter_basic